db302003/LIRI-bot/README.md

-LIRI BOT - - - - Please see "Images" folder to see Liri Bot screenshots
+LIRI BOT - - - - Please see "Images" folder to see the rest of Liri Bot screenshots!

 ![](images/Liri2.png)                                                   ![](images/Liri3.png)